Decolonizing Our Writing Voice: A Workshop for Black Women Writers | 1 Day Online Writing Workshop

 In Decolonizing Our Writing Voice: A Workshop for Black women writers, we will begin the work of decolonizing our access to our full authentic writing voices and decolonizing our writing itself, revealing writing that is most true to who we are.

 All class meetings will be held via Zoom.
-The link to join your Zoom classroom will be provided on the morning of your class.
-Please check spam folders if you do not receive an email confirmation upon registration.
 For more information on how to download or use Zoom, please click here.

 Course Takeaways